RINEARN/exevalator/README.md

 <a id="license"></a>
 ## License (Copyright-Free)

-This library is released under the [CC0](https://creativecommons.org/publicdomain/zero/1.0/deed.en), which is almost the same as the so-called "copyright-free" (public domain).
+This library is released under the "Unlicense" license, which is almost the same as the so-called "copyright-free" (public domain).

+Also, you can choose the [CC0](https://creativecommons.org/publicdomain/zero/1.0/deed.en) license instead, if you want.
+The Unlicense and the CC0 is similar in that they are licenses to release something into the public domain, but their details are little different.
+Choose the one you want.

 <a id="how-to-use"></a>